krauseannelize/notes-google-data-analytics-prof/2-Ask-Questions-to-Make-Data-Driven-Decisions/3-Spreadsheet-magic.md

 ### Basic spreadsheet tasks

-We received a sample dataset of the *"Population of Latin and Caribbean countries from 2010 to 2019"* that can be viewed in Google Sheets or Excel.
+We received a sample dataset of the *Population of Latin and Caribbean countries from 2010 to 2019* that can be viewed in [Google Sheets](https://docs.google.com/spreadsheets/d/1HalKDAXk92cWjxfjAnLOAUwwPlRtzn5w2K_mJme0OAA/edit?usp=sharing) or the [Excel file](/activities/spreadsheets/c02m03-population-lac-countries-data.xlsx).
 In this activity, we were tasked with performing basic spreadsheet activities:

 - open a new spreadsheet
 - create a new folder